inverno-io/inverno-mods/inverno-security-jose/README.md

 - a JOSE header which specifies how to understand (i.e. type, content type...), encrypt or decrypt the JWE content.
 - an encrypted key which corresponds to the content encryption key used to encrypt the JWE content.
-- an initilization vector used when encrypting the JWE content.
+- an initialization vector used when encrypting the JWE content.
 - a cipher text which results from the authenticated encryption of the JWE content.
 - an authentication tag which ensures the integrity of the cipher text.